webyrd/Barliman/README.md

 TODO:

+* get rid of the hardcoded paths to Will's lappy, so the program can be compiled and used by other people
 * add documentation/tutorial
-* get rid of the hardcoded paths to Will's lappy
 * kill all running Chez processes spawned by the editor each time the program changes (not just after each keystroke!).
 * add input/output examples
 * create process tree to try the examples